-We currently have three lead product candidates, NYX-2925, NYX-783, and NYX-458, which are at various stages of clinical development.
+We currently have three lead product candidates, NYX-2925, NYX-783, and NYX-458.
 We seek to maintain a process of prioritization and resource allocation to maintain an optimal balance between aggressively advancing product candidates and ensuring replenishment of our portfolio.